FaithAlone.net

 6 Behold, I will stand before thee there upon the rock in Horeb; and thou shalt smite the rock, and there shall come water out of it, that the people may drink.
 And Moses did so in the sight of the elders of Israel.

-Above, Moses and the Israelites find themselves in the wilderness where there is no water source, and so they become angered at Moses (Exodus 17:3-4).
+Above, the Israelites find themselves in the wilderness where there is no water source, and so they become angered at Moses (Exodus 17:3-4).
 God then commands Moses to hit a rock in Horeb with his staff, and it produced a water source suitable for the various needs of millions of people (Exodus 12:37).

 Firstly, this event is referenced as a symbol of Jesus Christ in the New Testament, where we read that the Israelites all drank "the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ" (1 Corinthians 10:4).